-There can be many causes of Dry Eye Disease (DED) and it may take some time and trial & error testing to figure it out.
+There can be many causes of Dry Eye Disease (DED) and it may take some time to find the right course of action that will work for your eyes.
 The following are some of the most common causes:

 Aging: Aging is one of the most common causes of dry eyes because tear production tends to diminish as you get older.